 the values and Common Properties in the Subdivision, to create an agency to which

-has been delegated and assigned the powers of maintaining and administering the
+will be delegated and assigned the powers of maintaining and administering the

 Common Properties in the Subdivision and administering and enforcing the assessments

 and charges created in the Original Declaration and all Supplemental Declarations;